viperleed/viperleed/doc/content/example_systems/Cu(111)-Te.rst

 Full-dynamic Optimization
 =========================

-If we now visually compare experimental with calculated :math:`I(V)` curves, we already notice a good qualitative agreement.
+If we now visually compare experimental with calculated |IV| curves, we already notice a good qualitative agreement.
 However, we find that the peak widths in the experimental dataset seem to be consistently narrower than in our calculation.
 This is generally a sign that the imaginary part of the inner potential (:math:`V_{0\text{i}}`) of our calculation is off.
 To be more precise, :math:`V_{0\text{i}}` is likely too large, as higher :math:`V_{0\text{i}}` increases peak-widths and smoothens out